 Today’s consumer is lot savvier these days in terms of doing product research.

-Especially with all of the information about the dangers of various chemicals and artificial ingredients in our foods and household products.
+Especially with new information about the dangers of various chemicals and artificial ingredients in our foods and household products.

 Simply put, folks are starting to seek out more natural, holistic, and safer alternatives for the stuff they consume.

-Fans of essential oils love the fact that these powerful substances are 100% natural and can be incorporated into all kinds of health, wellness, and personal care products.
+Fans of essential oils love the fact that these powerful organic substances are 100% natural and can be incorporated into all kinds of health, wellness, and personal care products.

 doTERRA has capitalized on this emerging mega-trend better than anyone.